 If you were to meet Yuri, as I have, you might not be so doubtful.
 The man is a gifted musician, a gentle soul, and it was a true gift to meet him.
 I've shared some of the positive comments with him...but I'm not reading anything negative.
 Peace.

-"Please forgive my poor english because it cannot be my primary choice language.
+Please forgive my poor English because it cannot be my primary choice language.

 As the disaster commencement occurred, I was in state sponsored musical/dance troupe.
 Our gathering was immediately enlisted by the government to calm village peoples in Pripyat and surrounding area.
-Mere hours after the meltdown commenced, our bus entered the exclusion zone at checkpoint "Dityatki".
+Mere hours after the meltdown commenced, our bus entered the exclusion zone at checkpoint "Dityatki."
 We were told not anything, and the soldiers made it forbidden for speaking with the village people.

 Imagine not knowing a disaster taking place, yet seeing the strange workings of the radioactivity all around.
 Everyone was sick and dying, yet quarantined and not allowed to leave the zone.
 Some believed the world was ending, and we all became resigned to the fact we will certainly die.
-The soldiers has masks and guns, but I could see the fear on his face too!
+The soldiers [have] masks and guns, but I could see the fear on his face too!
 As dead men and women, we gave our best musician and dancer performances ever.

 Allow me to describe our final performance at Pripyat: As the music played, the ballerina danced like never before.
 The passion in the music, and her movements were legendary.
 She was a beautiful girl, dancing her final dance with love in her heart.
 She allowed her long flowing hair down, and it seemed to float mystically in the air.
 As the music crescendoed, and she spun delicately around, her hair was falling away from her head.
 Gently, long golden strands of her hair floated to the floor as she danced.
 I saw the blood leaking from her nostrils, and down cheeks from her ears.
 The sparse crowd knew the face of death, and it was surely the final dance.
-The children ran to her with flowers from the meadow..their hair and teeth had fallen out already.
+The children ran to her with flowers from the meadow...their hair and teeth had fallen out already.
 The petrol generator stalled and for several moments, we were in darkness.
 To my utter horror, I saw the flowers, and the children glowing in the dark.

 The Ghosts of Chernobyl

 As with any site where a number of people have lost their lives, Pripyat is rife with ghost stories.
-Andrei Kharsukov, a nuclear physicist from New York, told one such story after visiting the area in 1997:
+Andrei Kharsukov, a nuclear physicist from New York, told one such story after visiting the area in 1997.

-"I ran upstairs to tell someone, but they said that when I entered the reactor control room, I was the first person to open that door in three years, and the only way to get inside the old reactor is through the doors I came in through.
+I ran upstairs to tell someone, but they said that when I entered the reactor control room, I was the first person to open that door in three years, and the only way to get inside the old reactor is through the doors I came in through.
 If someone had gone inside the reactor when I was not looking, they would have tripped an alarm that goes off when the reactor door is opened mechanically.

-"The reactor door requires a password and a handprint, yet someone, or something, was inside.
+The reactor door requires a password and a handprint, yet someone, or something, was inside.
 Later that evening, as we were eating dinner outside the building by the river next to the plant, a flood light turned on in the room of the installation.
 There was no way anyone could be inside.
 As we ate, we figured there was a power surge or something.
-Then just as my colleague said that, the light turned off."
+Then just as my colleague said that, the light turned off.

 The Soviet Government Sent In Soldiers When The Meltdown Destroyed Robot Cleaning Crews

 After evacuating the residents of Pripyat, the city bordering the Chernobyl power plant, the Soviet government sent robots into the Exclusion Zone to contain the meltdown and put out a raging fire.
-The excessive radiation in the air prevented the robots from doing their work, so the government rounded up a bunch of soldiers and gave them a choice - serve two years in Afghanistan, where the Soviets were engaged in a brutal war against mujahideen, or spend two minutes shoveling sand onto the exposed reactor at Chernobyl.
+The excessive radiation in the air prevented the robots from doing their work, so the government rounded up a bunch of soldiers and gave them a choice - serve two years in Afghanistan, where the Soviets were engaged in a brutal conflict against mujahideen, or spend two minutes shoveling sand onto the exposed reactor at Chernobyl.

 Soldiers who chose Chernobyl were known as liquidators.
 At the time of the meltdown, and into the 21st century, Ukrainians believe vodka prevents the adverse effects of radiation.
 So liquidators typically took a shot of vodka and shoveled sand onto the exposed reactor for two minutes.
-Most liquidators died or contracted an illness due to radiation poisoning.
+Most liquidators passed or contracted an illness due to radiation poisoning.